Imperator Aleksandr II-class battleship: Armament

 The eight 6 in Model 1877 35-caliber guns were mounted on broadside pivot mounts.
-Four were fitted between the 9-inch guns and had could traverse a total of 100°.
+Four were fitted between the 9-inch guns and could traverse a total of 100°.
 The others were mounted at each end of the ship where they could fire directly ahead or astern.
 Each gun had an arc of fire of 130°.
 The guns could elevate to a maximum of 12° and depress 8°.
 They fired a 'heavy' shell that weighed 119–123.5 lb at a velocity of 1896 ft/s or a 'light' shell that weighed 91.5 lb with a muzzle velocity of 2329 ft/s.
 A 'light' shell had a maximum range of 8170 yd when fired at an elevation of 12°.
 They could fire one round per minute.

 The ten 47 mm Hotchkiss revolving cannon were mounted in hull embrasures of the ship, between the nine and six-inch guns to defend against torpedo boats.
 They fired a 3.3 lb shell at a muzzle velocity of 1476 ft/s at a rate of 30 rounds per minute to a range of 2020 yd.
 Four 37 mm Hotchkiss revolving cannon were mounted in each fighting top.
 They fired a 1.1 lb shell at a muzzle velocity of 1450 ft/s at a rate of 32 rounds per minute to a range of 3038 yd.

 Imperator Aleksandr II carried five above-water 15 in torpedo tubes, two in the bow, two broadside tubes that could traverse 70° and a tube in the stern.
 Smaller 14 in torpedo tubes could be mounted in four of the ship's cutters.
 36 mines could be carried.
-Imperator Nikolai I had six torpedo tubes were that were arranged differently.
+Imperator Nikolai I had six torpedo tubes that were arranged differently.
 Only one was in the bow, four were on the broadside, two forward and aft, and the usual stern tube.